NGC 1971

-NGC 1971 (also known as ESO 56-SC128) is an open cluster which is in the Dorado constellation and is part of the Large Magellanic Cloud.
-It was discovered by John Herschel on December 23, 1834.
-Its apparent size is 11.9 by 0.80 arc minutes.
+NGC 1971 (also known as ESO 56-SC128) is an open cluster which is in the Dorado constellation and is part of the Large Magellanic Cloud (LMC).
+It was discovered by English astronomer John Herschel on December 23, 1834.
+The apparent size of this cluster is 11.9±by arcminutes.
+NGC 1971 may form part of a triple system, along with the open clusters NGC 1972 and NGC 1969.
+They belong to the LH 59 association in the eastern section of the LMC bar.

+This is a young cluster that appears to show an age spread of around 170 million years in its member stars.
+The actual age of the cluster is 160 million years.